congvt305/staging-twap/app/code/Eguana/Redemption/README.md

 2) When user register for the redemption by submiting the redemption form and when resend email/sms button and timer appears all the form fields are readonly with user data.
 The reason is that user can resend email/sms to that email address and phone number which user add during the form filling.
 However if these field are not readonly and user change email address or phone number the email/sms not send to the new email address/phone number, in this scenario user have to register with new email address and phone number by refresh the page.

+3) If a customer is register with an email and phone number to a specific counter against a store then he/she can't register again with same email and number to that counter.

 #Module Installation
 ```
 1.  php bin/magento Module:enable Eguana_Redemption